iotaledger/tips/text/0017-message/0017-message.md

 A message is considered valid, if the following syntactic rules are met:

 1. The message size must not exceed 32 KiB (32 * 1024 bytes).
-2. When parsing the message is complete, there must not be any trailing bytes left that were not parsed.
+2. The `Parents Count` is at least 1 and not larger than 8.
-3. The optional `Payload Type` is known to the node.
+3. When parsing the message is complete, there must not be any trailing bytes left that were not parsed.
-4. The message PoW score (as described in [RFC-0024](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0024-message-pow/0024-message-pow.md)) is not less than the configured threshold.
+4. The optional `Payload Type` is known to the node.
-5. The `Parents Count` is between 1 and 8.
+5. The message PoW score (as described in [RFC-0024](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0024-message-pow/0024-message-pow.md)) is not less than the configured threshold.

 ### Payloads